 Support staff have been trained to deliver interventions such as Better Reading Partnership and Precision Teaching.Learning Support Staff have ongoing training to help to meet the needs of specific children, such as for Autistic Spectrum Disorder.
 We use a variety of organisations to deliver training including the Local Authority.

 - How will my child/young person be included in activities outside this classroom including school trips?

 We attempt to include all children in all activities in line with our risk assessments.
 We make every effort to provide support and care for pupils on school trips and make any special arrangements that might be necessary for their inclusion, such as additional staffing.

 - How accessible is the environment?

-There are disabled toilets in both buildings and a stair lift in the KS2 building.
+We are currently upgrading our disability access across both school buildings and mobile buildings.
+We have disabled toilets in KS1 and EYFS as well as downstairs in the KS2 building.
+There is also a stair lift in the KS2 building.
 We review accessibility through our ongoing Accessibility Plan.
 Please see the SEN Information Report for more guidance in this area.

 - How will the setting prepare and support my child/young person to join the next stage of education and life?

 Close links and good communication with local high schools enable us to make effective transition arrangements.
 High school teachers attend review meetings and visit children.
 Additional visits to the high school can be arranged and photograph books can be compiled.
 Where children have an EHC Plan, a Learning Support Provider will accompany the children on their visits.